- Plesk for Linux

 Connect to the server via SSH.

-/etc/ssh/sshd_configin text editor and perform the necessary changes.
+/etc/ssh/sshd_configin text editor and perform the necessary changes to look as below:

-Note: before making this change, make sure that password for user
+Note: Before making this change, make sure that the password for user

-rootis sufficently complex (no less than 12 characters long, including numbers, upper/lowercase letters and special symbols).
-Change password if necessary.
+rootis sufficiently complex (no less than 12 characters long, including numbers, upper/lowercase letters, and special symbols).
+Change the password if necessary.